 REDEEMER'S LUTHERAN BRAILLE WORKERS TEAM

 This team travels to Tulsa's Lutheran Church of Our Savior on the 2nd Tuesday of school months to produce books of the Bible in Braille format.
 All publications by Lutheran Braille Workers are offered free of charge, and are made possible through the efforts of over 5,000 faithful volunteers.
 These books are shipped around the world to spread the Word of God's love to all nations.
-Come share the joy (and fun) with us from 9 am to 1:30 pm.
-Don't forget to bring a sack lunch.
+They take a summer break at Lutheran Church of our Savior, and will resume in the fall.

 Our August, 2017 kick-off group